About The Team

 The Center Team is comprised of five independently functioning units that combine to address the growing rural drug use crisis.
 The Center Team includes a Leadership Team and Administrative Core , a rotating group of Project Leaders, an Internal Mentoring and Advisory Committee, an External Oversight and Evaluation Team, and a new Longitudinal Networks Core facility.

-The Leadership Team and Administrative Core leads, implements, and supports RDAR's evolution toward a sustainable, nationally recognized Center dedicated to understanding the challenges and harms of rural drug addiction and developing appropriate interventions.
+The Leadership Team and Administrative Core leads, implements, and supports RDAR's evolution toward a sustainable, nationally recognized Center dedicated to understanding the challenges and harms of rural drug use and developing appropriate interventions.
 The Leaders/Core find and fund new projects, plan and track the professional development of Project Leaders, and work to link the research results of the Center to other researchers, caregivers, and policymakers in the Great Plains region.